butyi/gzml/README.md

 `./monloader hmdl.s19`

 Download software into Flash memory.
 This command does not erase Flash even if it would be needed.
-If you download into not erased memory, you will heve verify errors.
+If you download into not erased memory, you will have verify errors.

 `./monloader -d 0xFF00`